dang-w/learning-platform/frontend/src/app/knowledge/README.md

 - React Query for data fetching
 - React Hook Form for form handling
 - Tailwind CSS for styling
+- React Markdown for rendering markdown content
+- React Markdown Editor Lite for editing markdown content

 ### Key Components
-- `ConceptForm` - Reusable form for creating and editing concepts
+- `ConceptForm` - Reusable form for creating and editing concepts with markdown support
 - `ConceptList` - List of concepts with filtering and sorting
 - `ConceptDetail` - Detailed view of a concept with review history
 - `ReviewSession` - Interactive review interface with confidence rating